erector/erector/README.txt

 == USER DOCUMENTATION

-TODO (more on how you get started, and call it from rails)

-The basic way to construct some HTML/XML with erector is to pass a block to Erector::Widget.new.
-For example:
+The basic way to construct some HTML/XML with erector is to subclass Erector::Widget and implement a render method:

-  html = Erector::Widget.new do
-    p "Hello, world!"
-  end
-  html.to_s          #=> <p>Hello, world!</p>

-Or, subclass Erector::Widget and implement a render method:

   class Hello < Erector::Widget
     def render